A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

 where

-Note that $P_b^{H_P}(p,q)< P_b^{H_P}(p,1)$, for $p\in (0,1),\ q\in[0,1)$, i.e. the probability that an individual is bitten by a mosquito is effectively smaller if they adopt protections.
-Conversely, for the probability that a mosquito bites a non-protected individual in group $H_{NP}$ or a non-human target $L$, we have
+Note that $P_b^{H_P}(p,q)< P_b^{H_P}(p,1)$, for $p\in (0,1),\ q\in[0,1)$, i.e. the probability that an individual is bitten by a mosquito is effectively smaller if they adopt effective protection measures.
+Conversely, for the probability that a mosquito bites a non-protected individual in the group $H_{NP}$ or a non-human target $L$, we have

 and